jjuhyunkim/jjuhyunkim/readme_for_haplotypeSpecificExpression.md

 # Haplotype specific transcripts analysis wrapper.
-This repo aims to discover and quantify the haplotype specific transcripts using Illumina short-read RNA data or HiFi data from VCFs or assemblies.
+This repository aims to discover and quantify haplotype-specific transcripts using Illumina short-read RNA data or HiFi data from VCFs or assemblies.

 ## Installation and dependencies.
 ```bash